Traffic sources report

 - YouTube channel page: Views that came from your channel page.

 - Youtube guide: Views from the various feeds on the YouTube homepage and subscription features.
+Includes views from the logged in and the logged out homepage.

 - YouTube playlist: Views coming from a playlist.
 This can be a playlist you created yourself or another person’s playlist which included one of your videos.